 Note: you should mark "Author" as your role on "My Profile".

-Categories of Articles
+Categories of articles

 The Trends in Peptide and Protein Sciences publishes the articles in the following categories:

-Covering Letter
+Covering letter

 Highlights

 Highlights are required for this journal.
-They consist of a short collection of bullet points that convey the core findings of the manuscript, including 3 to 5 bullet points (maximum 85 characters, including spaces, per bullet point), and should be submitted in a separate page following the Title page.
+They consist of a short collection of bullet points that convey the core findings of the manuscript, including 3 to 5 bullet points (maximum 85 characters, including spaces, per bullet point), and should be submitted on a separate page following the Title page.

-Graphical Abstract
+Graphical abstract

 A colored graphic could be included with each manuscript.
-This must be presented in a separate page following the Abstract (preferred file types are TIFF, PNG, JPEG and Power Point, minimum 300 dpi).
+This must be presented on a separate page following the Abstract (preferred file types are TIFF, PNG, JPEG and Power Point, minimum 300 dpi).
 A graphical abstract, not exceeding 30 words along with the illustration, helps to summarize the contents of the manuscript in a concise pictorial form.

-Preparation of Manuscripts
+Preparation of manuscripts

-General Instructions
+General instructions

-Manuscripts should be prepared according to the following mentioned stylistic.
+Manuscripts should be prepared according to the following mentioned stylistics.
 The Editors have the right to make editorial corrections and additional changes with the knowledge and approval of the Corresponding Author.
 The word processing format for the manuscript file must be Microsoft Word.
 The main manuscript should contain:

 - Title Page